Creamy Lemon Pasta (Pasta al Limone)

 - Bring a large pot (5-6 quarts) of water to a boil and add 2 tablespoons salt.

-- Cook the pasta until al dente, usually 8 – 10 minutes.
-Taste and test!
+- Cook the pasta until al dente, usually 8-10 minutes.
+Be sure to taste and test!

 - Drain the pasta and immediately add to the bowl with the lemon cream.
 Top with the butter, then use 2 forks or a pair of tongs to gently toss the pasta until it’s coated with the sauce.
 Cover the bowl and let it sit 5 minutes to thicken.